AntiLibrary5/nicools-kitchen/_posts/2025-10-26-halloumi-peach-tomato-sando.md

 ## Instructions

-1. Wake up, and prep your bedm you don't live in a hotel
+1. Wake up, and prep your bed, girl, you don't live in a hotel
 2. Have a CCC which translate into Café Clope Caca and start your day fresh
-3. Ask your mom what she wants for breakfast, and whatever she says, do the oppostie
+3. Ask your mom what she wants for breakfast, and whatever she says, do the opposite
-4. Cut your break, oil it and toast it until it's golden
+4. Slice two pieces of bread, oil them, and toast them until they're golden
-5. Not cut everything small small small (your halloumi, your peach and your tomatoes)
+5. Now cut everything small small small (your halloumi, your peach and your tomatoes)
-6. In a bowl, mix the above with some salt, olive oil, and the mango chutney and your mint and combine everything together
+6. In a bowl, mix the above with some salt, olive oil, the mango chutney and your mint and combine everything together
 7. Lay your mixture on the toasted bread and let your mom enjoy!